 Talk to your doctor about what you need to watch out for.
 Side effects can range from an upset stomach to a serious condition.
 And other medicines you take can make your diabetes drug stop working -- or even make it work too well.

 Different types of diabetes drugs have their own side effects and ways they interact with other medicines.

 Biguanides: Metformin (Glucophage, Glucophage XR, Glumetza, Fortamet, Riomet).
 Metformin is usually the first drug that doctors suggest you try to treat type 2 diabetes.
 It cuts blood sugar by improving the way your body uses insulin.
 It also lowers the amount of sugar that the liver makes.

 What are the side effects?
-You may have nausea, gas, bloating, diarrhea, and an upset stomach.
+You may have nausea, gas, bloating, diarrhea, b12 deficiency, and an upset stomach.
 These problems usually go away in a few weeks, as your body gets used to the medicine.
 It may also help to take the drug with food.

 In rare cases, metformin may cause a serious condition called lactic acidosis.
 That's when too much lactic acid builds up.
 Call your doctor right away if you get any of these symptoms:

 - Muscle pain that's not normal

 Do they clash with other drugs?
 Some drugs may interfere with some of the enzymes that metformin uses to work.
 Your doctor may need to monitor your blood sugar or adjust your metformin dose if you take any of these: